 Stopping Vicodin Addiction

-When patients overcome Vicodin addiction, it is an exciting and proud day for the patient and the staff members of the rehab facility.
+When patients overcome Vicodin use and addiction, it is an exciting and proud day for the patient and the staff members of the rehab facility.
 While we don’t always understand the reasons for addiction, we do want to see that each patient receives the help that they need to recover and live a life of sobriety.
 We have the resources to help as many people as possible become clean and sober.
-If you or a loved one are struggling with a Vicodin addiction, please call us at 877-411-1493 to speak with one of our specialists.
+If you or a loved one are struggling with a Vicodin addiction, please call us to speak with one of our specialists.